 I can share a few insights into how we develop: I remember the time when we made a very conscious decision to make VG as simple as possible, while being as realistic as possible.
 That meant sacrificing options, complexity and features.
 Coming from a highly professional audio background we could not know: would users really appreciate it, or would there be a lot of backlash?
 Fast forward 2 years, while yes, we did get a few complaints about missing features, the vast majority of feedback was gratitude and praise for the simplicity and realism – even from high-profile artists.
 That was truly a learning for us.
 And it went into our Drummers, Beatmakers and now the Virtual Bassists too.

 A kind of feedback I really love is when people feel compelled to create things with our Virtual Musicians.
 So far, this is most often blog posts or tutorial videos, which we often promote.
 We don’t publicly use endorsers or paid-for content – we take what people create proactively, and it feels much better.
-What I’d like to see more is users sending us their songs created with our products.
+What I’d like to see more is users sending us their songs created with UJAM products.
 So here’s a shoutout to everybody out there – share your links at email@example.com.

 What is your favority support experience so far?

-My favorite support experience so far started with a very touching email from a guy in the US who had played guitar for 40 years, until arthrosis stopped him.
+My favorite support experience so far started with a very touching email from a guy in the US.
+He had played guitar for 40 years, until arthrosis stopped him.
 When he discovered Virtual Guitarist, he told us it gave him a life again.
 You can’t make these stories up or plan for them – that’s pure serendipity.
 We’re not the only ones who hear these stories, it’s part of making instruments.
 Feels great.